 Bader-Lee suggests that the field of bioenergy is now ever evolving and that studies on the plant and animal world will soon translate and demonstrate what energy metaphysicians have known all along — that humans can heal each other simply through energy transfer just as plants do.
 “Human can absorb and heal through other humans, animals, and any part of nature.
 That’s why being around nature is often uplifting and energizing for so many people,” she concluded.

 If, however, humans did act like Chlamydomonas reinhardtii when they couldn’t create food for themselves, it would be a macabre undertaking.
 The algae literally consume the physical organic matter of other plants, not some unseen, untapped metaphysical form of energy.
 The analogous concept for humans would be cannibalism.

 To be consistent with the study, humans would also be required to be built of cellulose (which we are not), as the algae’s mechanism for deriving energy from other plants is to produce an enzyme that breaks down the cellulose and converts it into a form that can be consumed by its own cells.

-This viral news story is a good example of a poorly executed bait and switch.
-It provides results of an actual study to gain credibility before switching into unsubstantiated, unverifiable, and illogical claims, forcing a connection that — like “Dr. Olivia Bader-Lee” herself — will not appear, no matter how hard you look for it.
+This viral news story was a prime example of a poorly executed bait and switch.
+It provided results of an actual study to gain credibility before switching into unsubstantiated, unverifiable, and illogical claims, forcing a connection that — like “Dr. Olivia Bader-Lee” herself — will no appear, no matter how hard you look for it.